Viele/onionSkinRenderer/README.md

 ### Pros
 1. Independent of geometry complexity.
 Any polycount renders at the same speed.
 2. Relative Onion Display.
 It is easy to display the Onion Relative to the current position because it is all buffered.
 3. Actual display of the shape of the character on a different frame.
-Maya's internal onions (ghosting) cannot display skinned meshes, so you have to parent locators to it.
+Maya's internal onion skins (ghosting) cannot display skinned meshes, so you have to parent locators to it.
 Which is fine for tracking arcs but not to see how the shape moves through the scene.

 ### Cons
-1. Since the onions are buffered when the frame is rendered, moving the camera or any object invalidates them.
+1. Since the onion skins are buffered when the frame is rendered, moving the camera or any object invalidates them.
-2. Buffering alot of onions costs VRAM.
+2. Buffering alot of onion skins costs VRAM.
 If VRAM is full RAM is used which is a huge performance hit.
 That said, it shouldn't be an issue on any modern cards.
 My 3gb VRAM get me about 700 frames buffered on a 1080p screen.

 ## How to install